0

 The building was constructed in the International Style that matured after World War II.
 The style is characterized by a square or rectangular footprint, a cubic "extruded rectangle" form, windows running in broken horizontal rows to form a grid, and façade angles set at 90 degrees.
 The building rises 388 feet (118 m) and comprises 28 floors.
 It is served by 11 elevators.

-Text imported from Wikipedia article "110 West 7th Building" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "110 West 7th Building" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants